 Who Can I Hold Liable For Defamation & False Posts on Beware.org?

 First, let’s tackle who you CAN’T hold liable for online defamation and false posts.
 Due to a landmark piece of legislation titled “The Communications Decency Act (CDA),” most websites and Internet Service Providers (ISPs) are immune from third-party content and information posted on their website.
-Specifically, Section 230 of the CDA (the governing provision instilling immunity) reads:
+Specifically, Section 230 of the Communications Decency Act (the governing provision instilling immunity) reads:

 “No provider or user of an interactive computer service shall be treated as the publisher of any information provided by another information content provider.”